roadrunner-server/roadrunner-docs/docs/en/plugins/jobs.md

 the `"server"` configuration section is used in which a PHP file-handler is defined.
 Exactly the same one we used earlier to write a [HTTP Worker](/php/worker.md).
 Does this mean that if we want to use the Jobs Worker, then we can no longer use the HTTP Worker?
-No it is not!
+No it does not!

 During the launch of the RoadRunner, it spawns several workers defined in the `"server"` config section (by default, the number of workers is equal to the